-There may be some rare circumstances in which your financial advisor could recommend setting up an education trust, such as if you hope to fund education for your heirs for multiple generations.
-Overall, though, Petix says that because the tax advantages of a 529 plan so far outweigh those of any other type of college savings plan, it is almost always the best option.
+There may be some rare circumstances in which you may benefit from setting up an education trust, such as if you hope to fund education for your heirs for multiple generations.

 Planning education funding for yourself

 If you’re trying to go back to school, first check to see if your employer offers tuition assistance, Petix suggests.
 About 47% of employers offer the benefit, according to research firm Statista.
-In many cases, the payment requires a commitment to stay at the company for a certain length of time after you get your degree.
-Some companies are also offering student debt repayment options, which means you could borrow and then repay.
+In many cases, the payment requires a commitment to stay at the company for a certain length of time after you obtain your degree.
+Some companies are also offer student debt repayment options, which means you could borrow and then repay the loan over time.
 The requirements for that repayment will likely depend on the company’s plan as well as the program of study you choose.

-If tuition assistance is not available, Petix recommends opening a 529 plan for yourself, saving for a few years, and taking advantage of the tax-free earnings potential and withdrawals.
+If tuition assistance is not available, Petix says you may want to consider opening a 529 plan for yourself, saving for a few years, and taking advantage of the tax-free earnings potential and withdrawals.
 (And don’t forget to explore potential scholarships while you save.)

 There are borrowing options as well: Low-interest federal loans and grants may or may not be available to you, or you might be able to borrow against your home equity to pay for your education.
 (Home equity loans typically have lower interest rates compared with other types of debt.)
 However, Petix suggests caution when it comes to borrowing, especially given the current higher interest rates.

-“I’m not an advocate of debt unless it can be justified for a business reason,” Petix says, “such as if you’re a teacher and getting a master’s degree will increase your salary, or your new degree is going to lead to a second career with a higher income.”
+“I’m not an advocate of debt unless it can be justified for a business or professional reason,” Petix says, “such as if you’re a teacher and earning a master’s degree will increase your salary, or your new degree is going to lead to a second career with the potential for higher income.”

-If you’re older than 25, some colleges have “promise” or “free college tuition” programs that offer free tuition to adults over a certain age.
-You could also investigate online courses as options to bolster your skills and gain knowledge at a lesser expense, Petix says.
+If you’re older than 25, a limited number of colleges have “promise” or “free college tuition” programs that may offer free tuition to adults over a certain age.
+You could also investigate online courses to bolster your skills and gain knowledge at a lower expense, Petix says.

 Planning education funding for a grandchild

-However, beginning in 2024, a simplified FAFSA form will eliminate the question about gifts from grandparents, making a 529 plan an even better tool for a grandparent to build an educational legacy for their grandchild.
-Given the pending change in the FAFSA rules, it probably makes better sense for grandparents to establish a separate 529 account rather than contribute to the parents’ 529 account.
+However, beginning next year, a simplified FAFSA form will eliminate the question about gifts from grandparents.
+Given, the pending change in the FAFSA rules, it will likely make better sense for grandparents to establish a separate 529 account rather than contribute to the parents’ 529 account.